 Not even Ember could stand against an entire clan…

 Nor would he know where to find her.

 "I will return with you," whispered Ky, lowering her head, "as you well knew I would."

 Relief coursed through Ky's veins, some of the tension flowing from her taught muscles.
-All was well once more, for the eldest sister had been appeased, and all was well.
-Old ways, old rituals returned to her then, whispering to her heart… a thousand dark voices that bound her tongue and stifled her thoughts.
+All was well once more, for the eldest sister had been appeased.
+Old ways, old rituals came back like the tide, binding her tongue and stifling her thoughts.

 Unease writhed in the pit of Ky's stomach, but her head was already bowing to the wise and powerful voice.
 She did not want to think anymore, for thinking brought conflict, pain, and confusion.

 But what might have been shall never be.

 She would no longer sing for Ember.
 Perhaps one day, when the pain had dulled and the memory of his face and voice had faded into darkness, she would sing again for the moon—but the moon cared not for her melodious words; the moon did not smile down at her, or whisper its admiration.

 She curled her fingers into her palms, swallowing a lump of regret.

 Not like Ember…